emirozturk/ElevenDb/README.md

 database.Close();
 ```

 Each method in db returns results for checking.
 Read method also returns a Result object, which consists of a message and data.
-Therefore, you could use methods like below, you could use result.Data (given above), or you could just use ReadKey method
+Therefore, you could use methods like below, you could use result.Data (given above), or you could just use ReadKey method:

 ```csharp
 DB database = new DB(path-to-db-file);